MinghaoFu/Star-eyes/README.md

 propose a novel Star-eyes ADAS.
 We combine conventional computer-vision and deep-learning-based methods to build more concise and steady algorithms, and develop monocular ranging distance algorithm in ranging surrounding vehicles and persons based on only cameras.
-Besides, in order to improve perceptual capacity of drivers, we first add a panoramic stitching and 3D mapping view into ADAS products.
+Besides, in order to improve perceptual capacity of drivers, we first add a panoramic stitching and 3D live road model into ADAS products for a more concise view.

 ## Introduction